-The one-year studentship for doctoral research is renewable annually for a further one or two years subject to satisfactory progress reports: the value of this studentship is currently worth £12,000 per annum.
-The Trustees have the discretion to increase this in the light of special circumstances or hardship.
-No additional support can be given towards travel expenses; the studentship can be spent on fees but is not intended to cover the full costs of being a student, and applicants will therefore need to apply for other sources of funding.
+- the studentship can be spent on fees but is not intended to cover the full costs of being a student, and applicants will therefore need to apply for other sources of funding.

-IJURR Foundation studentships may be held in any department where the Trustees are satisfied with supervisory arrangements for research on urban and regional subjects.
+- IJURR Foundation studentships may be held in any department where the Trustees are satisfied with supervisory arrangements for research on urban and regional subjects.
 In general, these will be departments with a tradition of supervision in these areas, but if you wish to study in a department where this is not the case, you will need to supply evidence regarding the appropriateness of the department.

-All studentships are conditional on acceptance and evidence of continuing registration by the University department.
-If an offer of a place has been received by the time of application for the one year studentship this should be included.
+- All studentships are conditional on acceptance and evidence of continuing registration by the University department.
+If an offer of a place has been received by the time of application for the one-year studentship this should be included.
 Successful candidates will be asked to provide a copy of a letter of acceptance from their chosen institution before the award of a studentship can be confirmed and any monies dispensed.

 If you have any queries, please contact: IJURR Foundation Studentship Enquiry